GRISHNOV/queue/README.md

     * a callback to notify the main queue framework on a task state change (`on_task_change`)
     * options of the queue (a Lua table)
-1. `create_space` - creates the supporting space.
+2. `create_space` - creates the supporting space.
 The arguments are:
     * space name
     * space options
+3. `start` - starts the driver fibers, if any.
+4. `stop` - stops the driver fibers, if any.

 To sum up, when the user creates a new queue, the queue framework passes the request to the driver, asking it to create a space to